- Complex Litigation

 - Mass Torts

-Professor Lahav received her B.A. in history from Brown University and graduated magna cum laude from Harvard Law School.
-She clerked for Justice Alan Handler of the New Jersey Supreme Court and practiced with a boutique civil rights firm in New York City, now called Emery, Celli, Brinckerhoff & Abady LLC.
-She was a teaching fellow at Stanford Law School before joining the UConn faculty in 2004 and has also taught at Columbia Law School, Fordham Law School and Tel Aviv University.
-In fall 2013 she will be a visiting professor at Yale Law School.
+Lahav received her BA in history from Brown University and graduated magna cum laude from Harvard Law School, clerked for Justice Alan Handler of the New Jersey Supreme Court, and practiced with a boutique civil rights firm in New York City.
+She was a teaching fellow at Stanford Law School before joining the UConn faculty in 2004 and has also taught as a visiting professor at Columbia, Harvard and Yale Law Schools.
+She was a fellow at the Radcliffe Institute for Advanced Study in 2019-2020.

 Alexandra D. Lahav, The Knowledge Remedy, 98 Tex.
 L. Rev. 1361 (2020)